 Despite entrepreneurship levels reaching all-time highs last year, the study exposed a number of difficulties small business owners encounter when trying to fund their enterprises.

-Just 16 percent of small business funding examined by researchers came from banks, leaving 82 percent of financing to be drawn from personal savings, families and friends – a dangerous proposition for entrepreneurs.
+Just 16 percent of small business funding examined by researchers came from banks, leaving 82 percent of financing to be drawn from personal savings, families, and friends – a dangerous proposition for entrepreneurs.

 Researchers found entrepreneurs needed a median level of $15,000 in financing to start their business, yet much of that comes from bootstrapping and relatives and friends.
-This can create problems for entrepreneurs, as the study noted American small business owners faced two-thirds the proportion of business disruptions caused by financing when compared to other innovation-driven economies.
+This can create problems for entrepreneurs, as the study noted that American small business owners faced two-thirds the proportion of business disruptions caused by financing when compared to other innovation-driven economies.

 Because financing remains a trouble spot for many small business owners- especially when it’s sought from banks – entrepreneurs can consult with National Funding on access to working capital loans and equipment lease financing to build their businesses.